 The frequency of valid predictions in a model is quantified by accuracy, which also represents the percentage of correctly predicted samples out of all the samples the model generates.

-The accuracy of a model can differ based on the various parameters, data balanced or not.
-Initially in this experiment, an imbalanced dataset was utilized to assess the model’s performance in both training and testing.
-This dataset is highly imbalanced based on the safe email and phishing email data where the number of data of safe email is quite higher than phishing email.
-To train the model with 70\% imbalanced data we have used 6 epochs with a batch size of 32.
-After 6 epochs the model showed 98.90\% training accuracy for this imbalanced dataset with 0.0201 training loss.
-On the other hand, we get a testing accuracy 97.50 with testing loss 0.0900 with batch size 64.
+The accuracy of a model can differ based on the various parameters, data is balanced or not.
+Initially, in this experiment, an imbalanced dataset was utilized to assess the model’s performance in training, validation, and testing.
+This dataset is highly imbalanced based on the legitimate email and phishing email data, where the number of data of legitimate emails is much higher than phishing emails.
+To train the model with 64\% imbalanced data, we have used 5 epochs with a batch size of 32.
+After 5 epochs, the model showed 98.57\% training accuracy for this imbalanced dataset with 0.0281 training loss.
+Then the trained model was validated with 16\% unseen data and achieved 98.05\% validation accuracy with 0.0513 loss.
+On the other hand, we got a testing accuracy 97.96 with testing loss 0.0560 with batch size 64.
 Fig. ~\ref{fig:Imbalanced_loss_and_accuracy} shows a graph of accuracy and loss with 6 epochs for an imbalanced dataset.